popgendad/libpbwt/README.md

 ## Installation

 A Makefile is provided with the `libpbwt` package.
-The only dependency outside of the standard C library is `zlib`.
-The default installation directories are `/usr/lib` for the shared library file `libpbwt.so` and `/usr/include` for the `pbwt.h` header file.
+There are two dependencies outside of the standard C library, including the DEFLATE compression library `zlib` and the VCF I/O routines in `htslib`.
+The default installation directories are `/usr/lib` for the both the static and shared library files (`libpbwt.a` and `libpbwt.so` respectively) and `/usr/include` for the `pbwt.h`  header file.
 Below is an example of installing the library.

 ```
 git clone git@gitlab.com/evolgen/libpbwt.git